 - automatic discovery of network devices and interfaces

 - profiles for monitoring VOIP, QOS settings, and wireless access points

 - predictive alerting and trend analysis

 Logic Monitor is sold in three licensing tiers, so you can customize your system to the size of your network.

 Nagios is another open-source project available both as a free or a supported product.

-The open-source project, called Nagios Core, is a platform that can be configured with open-source plugins that cover thousands of network components, applications, and systems.
+The open-source project, called Nagios Core, is a platform that can be configured with open-source plugins.
+These plugins cover thousands of network traffic monitoring situations.

 - monitoring of network services

 - a simple plugin for custom service checks